neos/fusion-form/README.md

 **Frontend**

-To render forms in the frontend a prototype is used that accepts the props `customer`, `shipment` an `targetAction`.
+This example defines a ShipmentForm component that accepts the props `customer`, `shipment` and `targetAction`.
+The form content is defined as afx.
+The form data is defined with both values `customer` and `shipment` that are both modified and sent to the target controller.

 ```
 prototype(Form.Test:Component.ShipmentForm) < prototype(Neos.Fusion:Component) {